 This adobe home was originally designed by architect/contractor Robert Evans in 1930 for Rose Eisendrath, a wealthy window.
 In this rehabilitation design for the city of Tempe, severe structural deterioration was addressed and the building and grounds were adapted for use as offices and museum, including construction of a modern meeting room.

 In a three-phase project, the Arizona Jewish Historical Society rehabilitated the historic Temple Beth Israel, Phoenix' first synagogue, converting it to a historical museum and cultural center.
 Motley not only provided design services for the rehabilitation and site development, but also a nomination to the National Register of Historic Places.

 Welnick Arcade Marketplace

 The 1927 Welnick Arcade Market and the adjacent Liefgreen Seed Company Building were rehabilitated for restaurants and other retail uses.
-In addition to designing the project., Motley prepared the National Register of Historic Places nomination as well as the federal historic preservation tax credit application.
+In addition to designing the project, Motley prepared the National Register of Historic Places nomination and the federal historic preservation tax credit application.

 Charles T. Hayden House Rehabilitation (Monti's La Casa Vieja)